danielpeter/specfem3d_globe/06_adjoint_simulations.md

         xcreate\_adjsrc\_amplitude t1 t2 ifile<span>[</span>0-5] E/N/Z-ascii-files <span>[</span>baz].

-    For adjoint runs (SIMULATION\_TYPE = 3), the adjoint sources need to be put in the “SEM” sub-directory in the root directory of the code.
+    For adjoint runs (SIMULATION\_TYPE = 3), the adjoint sources need to be put in the `SEM/` sub-directory in the root directory of the code.
+If your adjoint sources have names of the following form for instance:

-    If your adjoint source have names of the following form for instance:
+          NET.STA00.MXZ.sem.ascii.adj

-    NET.STA00.MXZ.sem.ascii.adj NET.STA00.MXZ.sem.ascii.adj
+          NET.STA00.MXZ.sem.ascii.adj

     you will need to rename them to:

-    NET.STA00.MXZ.adj NET.STA00.MXZ.adj
+          NET.STA00.MXZ.adj

-    i.e. suppress “.sem.ascii”.
+          NET.STA00.MXZ.adj

-    You will also need to create a file called STATIONS\_ADJOINT in the “DATA” directory in the root directory of the code.
-That file can be identical to the DATA/STATIONS file if you had a single station in STATIONS.
+    i.e., suppress file endings `.sem.ascii`.
+You will also need to create a file called `STATIONS_ADJOINT` in the `DATA/` directory in the root directory of the code.
+That file can be identical to the `DATA/STATIONS` file if you had a single station in `STATIONS`.

 3.  **Run the kernel simulation**

-    With the successful forward simulation and the adjoint source ready in `SEM/`, set `SIMULATION_TYPE = 3` and `SAVE_FORWARD = .false.` in the `Par_file(change_simulation_type.pl -b)`, and rerun the solver.
+    With the successful forward simulation and the adjoint source ready in `SEM/`, set `SIMULATION_TYPE = 3` and `SAVE_FORWARD = .false.` in the `Par_file` (e.g., use: `utils/change_simulation_type.pl -b`), and rerun the solver.

     -   The adjoint simulation is launched together with the back reconstruction of the original forward wavefield from the state variables saved from the previous forward simulation, and the finite-frequency kernels are computed by the interaction of the reconstructed forward wavefield and the adjoint wavefield.